Travel Gear We Love: Travel Clothes Edition

 The clothes you choose for a trip aren’t only about looking good … though we have nothing against cute.
 But when you’re traveling, functionality, comfort and the culture in your destination play a part in what you pack as well.

 You don’t have to spend a fortune on “travel” clothes.
-The items in your everyday wardrobe can serve as travel clothes — you may simply need to add a few pieces for specific activities such as surfing or hiking.
+The items in your everyday wardrobe can serve as travel clothes — you may simply need to add a few pieces for specific activities.

 Beyond creating a capsule wardrobe — sticking to a single palette so that you can mix and match — we’d like to humbly suggest these particular travel clothes that we always make room for in our bags.
 Here’s the Travel Gear We Love: Clothing Edition.